-- Our work with Chesterfield College and other key partners to develop the apprentice town initiative.
-There are now close to 3500 young people embarking on apprenticeships and giving investors in Chesterfield access to a pool of high quality skills that will enable their businesses to grow and prosper - There is now also a university presence in the town with Derby University's Chesterfield campus offering a range of courses in health and social care - Peak resort a £400million pound integrated leisure, health, sport and education resort will provide not only a large range of new jobs and careers but also an additional university campus specialising in leisure and hospitality - We are working with a range of partners to develop plans for the enhanced HS2 maintenance depot at Staveley which will provide around 800 quality jobs and a range of training opportunities - We are working with partners to engage with local primary schools to ensure that the children growing up in our communities understand the wide variety of career pathways open to them and can take advantage of these opportunities including HS2.
+- We continue to secure local labour clauses on all eligible developments and support businesses and communities to get the maximum benefit from these opportunities - Once local labour clauses are secured we offer a range of support to companies including advice on local recruitment, links with local training providers and information about how they can best explore local supply chain opportunities.
+This has led to an additional £3.6million in local contracts during the past year. - We encourage local businesses to engage with schools in the area to encourage children and young people to think about their future career aspirations.
+Recent sessions included William Davis Ltd at Newbold Academy and Kier and Huber at Parkside. - Our work with Chesterfield College and other key partners to develop the apprentice town initiative.
+There are now over 3500 young people embarking on apprenticeships and giving investors in Chesterfield access to a pool of high quality skills that will enable their businesses to grow and prosper - Derby University's Chesterfield campus offers a large range of health and social care courses where students can gain valuable work experience as well as academics qualifications utilising NHS standard mock hospital wards, interactive suite, clinical suite and high tech computer suite - Peak resort a £400million pound integrated leisure, health, sport and education resort will provide not only a large range of new jobs and careers but also an additional university campus specialising in leisure and hospitality - We are working with a range of partners to develop plans for the enhanced HS2 maintenance depot at Staveley which will provide around 800 quality jobs and a range of training opportunities - We are working with partners to engage with local primary schools to ensure that the children growing up in our communities understand the wide variety of career pathways open to them and can take advantage of these opportunities including HS2.
 We need to reach these children now as they will be the 17 and 18 year olds looking for apprenticeship opportunities and career choices as HS2 really start to have an impact.